kera-cudmore/thorin-flask-app/TESTING.md

 ### Wave Testing

-index.html
+index.html - No errors
-about.html
+about.html - No errors
-careers.html
+careers.html - No errors
-contact.html
+contact.html - No errors
-member.html
+member.html - No errors

 ---